yiisoft/rbac-cycle-db/README.md

 them is using combination with PHP file based storage and [editing it manually](https://github.com/yiisoft/rbac-php/?tab=readme-ov-file#file-structure).

-Let's say PHP file is used for items, while database - for assignments, and some items were deleted.
+Let's say PHP file is used for items, while database - for assignments, and some items were deleted:

 ```diff
 return [